-Natural woodland burial is simply the choice to be buried in an environmentally friendly woodland setting, rather than a traditional cemetery plot.
+A natural burial is simply the choice to be buried in an environmentally friendly, green woodland setting rather than a traditional cemetery plot.

 Burials must take place in coffins or shrouds made of sustainable biodegradable materials such as natural wood, woven materials (bamboo, willow, seagrass, wool) and cardboard.
 You do not need to use a coffin; many people prefer to use a shroud.